-Charlie Bufalino manages Rocketship Education's Growth & Policy division.
-He was formerly their Online Learning Specialist.
-He was drawn to Rocketship's mission of closing the achievement gap due to his concern with the systemic effects of poverty on society and education's role in alleviating these ills.
-Rocketship employs a hybrid school model in which traditional class time is coupled with individualized, online learning.
-His responsibilities include researching new online curricula, conducting trials of new programs, communicating with teachers about online data, aiding in the design of online data reports, and pushing vendors to make enhancements to their programs to better meet Rocketship's students' needs.
+employs a hybrid school model.
+With this model, traditional class time is coupled with individualized, online learning.
+Charlie was drawn to Rocketship's mission of closing the achievement gap due to his concern with the systemic effects of poverty on society and education's role in alleviating these ills.
+In this role his responsibilities include researching new online curricula, conducting trials of new programs, communicating with teachers about online data, aiding in the design of online data reports, and pushing vendors to make enhancements to their programs to better meet Rocketship's students' needs.
 Charlie has worked with many online vendors and continues to explore new vendor relationships throughout the educational technology industry.

 He graduated with honors from Pomona College with a bachelor's degree in History.